mathieubossaert/central2pg/README.md

 # Odata2PG
+## PostgreSQL's functions to retrieve datas from ODK Central's OData API to a PostgreSQL database

 Fonctions pl/pgsql de récupération des données d'ODK central vers une base de données PostgreSQL

-PostgreSQL's functions to retrieve datas from ODK Central's OData API to a PostgreSQL database

 Those functions make use of the "COPY FROM PROGRAM" PostgreSQL capability.
-The program called is curl.
-TSO curl need to be installed on your database server.
+The called program is curl.
+So curl need to be installed on your database server.
 Security issues are for the moment bypassed with the use of -k function, considering we know the server called by curl.

 ## How to use it - Example